federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V2.md

 - Converts data collection start date from yyyymmdd format to yyyy-mm-dd format.
 - Tests that data collection end date has a value.
 - Calculates string length of data collection end dates that have a value.  **NOTE:** Data collection end dates with no value are left blank.
-- Tests data collection end dates for string length = 4, which is indicative of the year only **NOTE: Data collection end dates with no value are left blank.
+- Tests data collection end dates for string length = 4, which is indicative of the year only.
 - Adds '0101' to complete date strings that have year only.
 - Converts data collection end date from yyyymmdd format to yyyy-mm-dd format.
 - Adds additional global attributes not available in extracted data.